How to Define Crimes Against Democracy

 The Crime of Aggression: How to Hold Heads of State Accountable for Oppression, War and Mass Killings?

-This panel titled, “The Crime of Aggression: How to Hold Heads of State Accountable for Oppression, War and Mass Killings?” examined the crime of aggression in the context of Russia’s invasion of Ukraine and the broader challenge of ensuring accountability under international law.
+This panel discussion on “The Crime of Aggression: How to Hold Heads of State Accountable for Oppression, War and Mass Killings?” examined the crime of aggression in the context of Russia’s invasion of Ukraine and the broader challenge of ensuring accountability under international law.
 The discussion featured: Geoffrey Robertson KC, Founding Head of Doughty Street Chambers; Oleksandra Matviichuk, Human rights lawyer and Nobel Peace Prize Laureate; David Crane, Founding Chief Prosecutor UN Special Court of Sierra Leone; Richard Goldstone, Chair of the United Nations Fact-Finding Mission on the Gaza Conflict, Prosecutor of War Crimes in Yugoslavia and Rwanda; Herta Däubler-Gmelin, former Federal Minister of Justice of Germany; David Akerson, Attorney and prosecutor, served as Senior Consultant to the Special Tribunal for Lebanon; Anya Neistat, Legal Director of The Docket Initiative at the Clooney Foundation for Justice; Stephen Rapp, former U.S. Ambassador-at-Large for War Crimes (2009 to 2015).

 The panelists underscored that, while the International Criminal Court (ICC) has issued arrest warrants for war crimes, it currently lacks jurisdiction to prosecute the crime of aggression in Ukraine’s case.
 Several panelists highlighted the need for new mechanisms, such as trials in absentia, the creation of a special tribunal, or amendments to the ICC statute, to address this legal gap.
 Other participants, including Richard Goldstone and David Crane, emphasized that aggression is a leadership crime and that pursuing Putin’s accountability could reshape global norms, sending a strong message to authoritarian regimes.
 The panel discussed the political and legal barriers to prosecution, such as head of state immunity and geopolitical hesitation, particularly from the U.S. The consensus was clear: accountability for aggression is both a legal necessity and a political imperative to uphold international order.